mtolly/golfscript/readme.md

 By Michael Tolly
 ----------------

-Under development.
+More or less completed features:

+* All the original implementation's built-in functions and features, except for Ruby string interpolation.
+The original Ruby code has lots of behavior which was probably not intended by the developer; I've tried to replicate this behavior where practical (that is, where it did not enormously complicate the implementation).
+There are still a few kinks to work out; more testing needed.

+* The entire interpreter, including top-level state, data values, and built-in functions, are parameterized by a monad.
+You can fill this with Identity or IO (or any other useful monad) to choose between a pure and impure interpreter;
+  only the impure interpreter has explicit print commands.

+* Just as non-strict as Haskell.
+This allows more legal programs than the Ruby implementation; for example, you can work with infinite stacks.

 Planned features:

-* Should support all the official implementation's features, except for Ruby string interpolation.

-* Pure mode and IO mode, where only IO mode would have things like explicit print commands.
-Implemented as a monad parameter in the interpreter state, filled by either Identity or IO.

-* Warnings mode, where warnings can be printed for undefined function applications, writing to whitespace variable names, and reading from undefined variables (other than whitespace).
+* Customizable error/warning handling, for situations such as: popping from an empty stack, invalid type arguments given to a function, writing to whitespace variable names, and reading from undefined variables (other than whitespace).

-* Just as non-strict as Haskell, so you can do things like infinite stacks.
+  This would be massively helpful when debugging a program (also, helpful for me in debugging the interpreter's behavior!).